The term workflow and the term process are very similar, yet there is a difference in what they mean.

 Types of workflows: Definition and tools

 Workflow management focuses on a specific sequence of tasks.
 It aims to map and coordinate them to achieve maximum efficiency.
 Setting up a workflow means describing the role of each individual involved or defining which activity in the flow should be performed automatically.
 Once you set up a workflow, it’s often followed like a map until you reprogram it for another purpose.

 In other words, workflow management helps companies to visualize an overview of a process, incorporate automation, and reduce inefficiencies.

-In this regard, workflow management tools allows building and mapping out specific processes end-to-end.
-In addition, they often includes software solutions which automate repetitive activities along the flow based on specific triggers and conditional logic.
+In this regard, workflow management tools allow building and mapping out specific processes end-to-end.
+In addition, they often include software solutions that automate repetitive activities along the flow based on specific triggers and conditional logic.

 Your workflow automation tool will depend on the type of flow you wish to automate.

 Rule-based automation vs. cognitive workflows automation

 When the path to execute a series of repetitive tasks is clearly laid out from the start, you can establish workflows to process an unlimited number of items going through them.
 These are known as process workflows.